JJ-Shep/JJ-Shep/README.md

 This is "JJ Shep", my alt account.
+My main account is Elusive_ZDT, but I don't have a Github account in that name.

+Main username/hostname: zhoudt@Advance

 I’m interested in: Linux (mainly Arch and Gentoo)